MLS owners predict league will surpass MLB, Premier League - WHIZ News

 “We definitely have the demographics in our favor, both in terms of youth and diversity.
 So I think we’ll pass baseball and hockey and be the No. 3 sport in the U.S. behind football and basketball,” Berg said.
 “I think we will be the league of choice.
 I think we’re already a league of choice to a certain extent, whether we can be a top-five league or a top-three league will really come down at the end of the day to money, our ability to compete for players.”

+MLS is expanding to 26 teams with the addition of David Beckham’s Inter Miami and Nashville, and plans are in place to reach 30 franchises by 2022 — triple the league’s low from 2002-04.
+The league has increasingly attracted better players from South America.

-“I think the good news is players want to play here,” he said.
+“I think the good news is players want to play here,” Berg said.
 “We’re the United States of America.
 People want to live here.
 It’s an incredible lifestyle.
 The infrastructure is fantastic.”

-Mas co-owns the Miami team that launches this weekend, partnering with former England captain David Beckham.
-He talked about what MLS will look like for its 40th year in 2045.
+Mas co-owns the Miami team that launches this weekend, partnering with former England captain Beckham.
+He talked about what MLS will look like for its 50th year in 2045.

 “I think the MLS will be one of the top sports leagues in the United States.
 I think it will be on par or exceed the best leagues in the world, the Premier League or Serie A or La Liga worldwide,” Mas said.
 “I think that the MLS 25 years from now will be Premier League-ish if we want to so-call it that on the metrics that leagues are measured by.”